-The following phenomena happened: the BMW, with its 4L engine, did the rounds with its engine at low rpm, because it can do much more with it, and the Prius over-revved its small engine, consuming much more than its specifications.
+The following happened: the BMW, with its 4L engine, did the trip with its engine at low rpm, because it can do much more with it, and the Prius over-revved its small engine, eating much more fuel, since it wasn’t designed for that kind of load.

 The Top Gear hosts say it all depends on the way you drive, and I agree with that, but the competition they just did here doesn’t prove that if you take your Prius to a calm city walk its consumption will be more or equal to a BMW’s, in whatever manner you would drive that BMW.
 Even if you keep it to the engine’s stall limit, a minimum value of consumption would still be much higher than the Prius has.
 My father does that with his 2.0L Ford, and he keeps getting values of 23MPG in a relatively small town (not a lot of red lights).